Christopher-Loynes/Online_Review_Trends/README.md

       - TextBlob
     - Effectiveness of an approach is based on the sentiment predicted, against the labels provided on Reevoo:
         - 0 = user is unhappy
-        - 1 = user is satisified
+        - 1 = user is satisfied
         - 2 = label is missing
     - Different approaches evaluated based on _micro-average F1 scores_ calculated using _confusion matrices_